was the 27th President of the United States.

 How did he die?

 Taft died of heart disease in 1930.
-He was buried in Arlington National Seminary.
+He was buried in Arlington National Cemetery.
 His wife Helen was later buried next to him.

 William Howard Taft by Anders Zorn